JuliaFolds2/ChunkSplitters.jl/docs/src/index.md

 Working with chunks and their respective indices also improves thread-safety compared to a naive approach based on `threadid()` indexing (see [PSA: Thread-local state is no longer recommended](https://julialang.org/blog/2023/07/PSA-dont-use-threadid/)).

+!!! compat
+    In ChunkSplitters version 3.0 the iteration with `chunks` returns the ranges of indices only.
+The retrieve the chunk indices, use `enumerate(chunks(...))`.
+Additionally, the number of chunks and the distribution type of chunks are assigned with keyword arguments `n`, and `distribution`.

 ## Installation

 Install with: